Keep up to date with the latest on treasury issues.

 The Greater London Authority has issued a new version of the model mortgagee protection clause, which has been revised following discussions with housing associations and sector specialists.

-The Property Finance Working Group made up of 12 representatives (including lawyers, borrowers and valuers) was set up in August 2014.
-Representatives of the group are from L&Q, Addleshaw Goddard, Allen & Overy, Clifford Chance, Trowers and Hamlins, Devonshires, Wright Hassall, Winckworth Sherwood, JLL and Savills.
+The Property Finance Working Group is made up of 12 representatives (including lawyers, acting for both funders and borrowers, borrowers and valuers) and was set up in August 2014.
+The group is chaired by Helena Chau, Corporate Counsel at A2Dominion Housing Group, and includes representatives from Addleshaw Goddard, Allen & Overy, Clifford Chance, Trowers and Hamlins, Devonshires, Wright Hassall, Winckworth Sherwood, JLL and Savills.